s-fletcher/carly-blog/src/blog-posts/the-dreaded-icebreaker.md

 It is on my bucket list to visit, and do an activity, in every single state!
 So far, I have accomplished 16/50.

-4.	**I am 100% a dog person.**
+4.	**I am a Christian!**

-Dogs are my favorite animal, but if I had to choose my favorite zoo/exotic animal it would either be zebras or otters.
-Don’t ask why… I’m not really sure why myself.
+This is a huge part of me, how I make decisions, and how I live out my life.
+I am proud to call myself a Christian and I strive to show others the joy I have found in Christ.

 5.	**I am an only child.**

 I have never seen it as lonely though, I have always surrounded myself with friends that feel like siblings- minus the sharing and fighting!
 BONUS FACT!!
-I am in a Christian Women's Sorority called Sigma Phi Lambda, so I really do have friends that are my sisters.
-My sorority is my rock and I love being part of my sisterhood.
+I am in a Christian Women's Sorority called Sigma Phi Lambda, so I really do have lots of sisters.
+My sorority is my rock, and I love being involved in my sisterhood.

 <div class="image-column">
   <img src="/images/sorority1.png" />